Skip to Content

 • Just like anywhere in the world, be aware of your surroundings, especially in big cities.
 Traffic can be different from what you are used to and obvious tourists are always seen as the easiest pickings for thieves.
 But if you're paying attention to what's going on around you, you should be fine.

 • Avoid excess alcohol and drug use.
-It's far more likely that you will be taken advantage of, scammed or even robbed if you are obviously intoxicated.
+It's far more likely that you will be taken advantage of, scammed, or even robbed if you are intoxicated.
 Sure, have a few drinks and a good time, but if you're going to get wasted, it's probably better to do that in a familiar environment.

 • Don't wear valuables in public.
 Pickpockets operate everywhere, and the flashier your belongings, the more attractive you are as a target.
-Leave your valuable and important items in your hotel safe so even if you do find something missing, hopefully, it won't be anything too irreplaceable.
+Leave your valuable and important items in your hotel safe so if you do find something missing, hopefully, it won't be anything too irreplaceable.

 • Invest in a good money belt.
 It's always better not to carry too much cash or credit cards anyway, but having a good money belt that hides under your clothes is another way to ensure nothing goes missing.